Ferdinand99/home-assistant-newt-addon/README.md

 1. Open your `configuration.yaml` file (usually located in `/config`).
 2. Add or update the `http:` section to include `use_x_forwarded_for` and `trusted_proxies`:
+#### NOTE: You should get a message in your Home-Assistant logs with the IP you need to set below when it's not already set
 ```yaml
 http:
   use_x_forwarded_for: true